barebox/barebox/Documentation/boards/imx/nxp-imx8mn-evk.rst

 Downloading DDR PHY Firmware
 ----------------------------

-As a part of DDR intialization routine NXP i.MX8MN EVK requires and uses several binary firmware blobs that are distributed under a separate EULA and cannot be included in Barebox.
+As a part of DDR initialization routine NXP i.MX8MN EVK requires and uses several binary firmware blobs that are distributed under a separate EULA and cannot be included in barebox.
 In order to obtain them do the following::

  wget https://www.nxp.com/lgfiles/NMG/MAD/YOCTO/firmware-imx-8.12.bin